MarkADom/JDBC_DAO_DesignPattern/README.md

  - Create a dataBase on mySQL or other similar.
 You can use the script `database.sql` in folder `resouces` to create database.
-After date use the file ´db.properties´ to insert the correct info, your data base user and passord and in the dburl `dburl=jdbc:mysql://localhost:3306/jdbc` you only need to sustitute ´jdbc´ for the name of your data base.
+After date use the file ´db.properties´ to insert the correct info, your data base user and passord and in the `dburl=jdbc:mysql://localhost:3306/jdbc` you only need to sustitute ´jdbc´ for the name of your data base.